 To the above, ROR's choice for Randall is pretty rational.
-First, his power is very, very useful, near Game Breaker levels.
+First, his power is very, very useful, near Game-Breaker levels.
 Second, he is likely as smart as Mikey and ROR doesn't take well to people with low performance scores, just like Sulley.
 Third, unlike Mikey, he looks very scary.
 Last, he would do anything to be with "The cool kids", probably they made him do their frathouse chores and homework if they asked him.
 Additionally, it is a bit implied that they ridicule Randall (at least during the beginning), as they ask him to turn invisible and they laugh, but it could either be interpreted as ridicule or them finding Randall funny.

 It's also a typical reaction to "Dude, do (something cool)!" *does something cool* *laughter, high-fives, etc*

 If you look closely at the posters in the rooms, Randall has a poster that says "Winds of Change".
-Guess how Randall changes throughout the film from a nice guy to a
+Guess how Randall changes throughout the film from a nice guy to a.

-How did Sully figure out that laughter is more powerful than scream in the MI?
-Here, Mike shows us that if you pump enough energy into Monsters tech, you can power it from the human world.
+How did Sully figure out that laughter is more powerful than scream in MI?
+Here, Mike shows us that if you pump enough energy into monster tech, you can power it from the human world.
 They however, pumped so much energy into that door to make it explode, something that took a top level scare.
 However, Boo managed to blow out half a city block (at least) with a laugh, on her own!
 Sully put one and one together that laughter has that explosive potential (uh no pun intended), by putting one and one together.
 Looks like he was paying attention to Mike in the end.

 University shows it's possible, with enough scream power, to activate a door from the human side.
 So why didn't Mike and Sully try that in Inc when they were banished to the Himalayas?
 Because there were no humans around in range of that door.
 They'd have to drag an entire village there to try that again.

 Those who've seen the original film know that laughter turns out to be much more powerful than screams and revolutionizes the energy industry.
-Keeping this in mind, suddenly all those monsters who mocked guys like Oozma Kappa for not being "Scary Enough" have had the tables turned on them.
+Keeping this in mind, suddenly all those monsters who mocked guys like Oozma Kappa for not being "scary enough" have had the tables turned on them.
 Monsters like Art, Terri and Terry, and Squishy probably now have a much easier time generating laughter thanks to their non-threatening appearance.

 In the end Mike said that he and Sully were going to "change the world".
-At the end of Monsters Inc, they do change the monster world by discovering that children aren't actually toxic and laughter is a more powerful energy source than screams.
+At the end of Monsters, Inc., they do change the monster world by discovering that children aren't actually toxic and laughter is a more powerful energy source than screams.

 These doors were a thesis project by the University students.
 On the surface, it seems to be a simple door leading into a camp cabin bed with a lot of kids.
-However, in a lot of ways, it is very similar to Real World university thesis projects related to energy: Many study rare sources with the aim of produce a lot of power, but are mostly not yet very safe or mass producible.
+However, in a lot of ways, it is very similar to real world university thesis projects related to energy: Many study rare sources with the aim of producing a lot of power, but are mostly not yet very safe or mass producible.
 The camp door would have resulted in a huge energy payoff (multiple kids!), but at the same time is a lot less safe than a door leading to only 1 kid - kids in groups are more likely to band together and fight off the monster, or worse, investigate what is on the other side of the door.
 Also, there are only so many camps in their world with cabin doors.
-It's rich energy source, but low chance it can be reproduced to factory level.
+It's a rich energy source, but low chance it can be reproduced to factory level.